Electron Probe Instrumentation Center (EPIC)

 Research and Societal Outreach

 EPIC facility staff members routinely collaborate with Northwestern faculty and students on research that have been published in journals such as Science, Nature Materials and Nanotechnology.

 EPIC maintains vibrant partnerships with academic and cultural institutions in the greater Chicago region, such as the Art Institute of Chicago.
 These efforts regularly culminate in the publication of research in prominent journals specific to the fields served by these institutions.

-EPIC consistently works in concert with industrial partners such as British Petroleum, Nanosonics, Baxter, Monsanto, Cabot Microelectronics, Carpenter, Chugai, JEOL, Battelle, EBeam Devices, Avery Denison, Kraft Inc. as well as many others.
+EPIC consistently works in concert with industrial partners such as British Petroleum, Nanosonics, Baxter, Hitachi, Cabot Microelectronics, Carpenter, Chugai, JEOL, Battelle, EBeam Devices, Avery Denison, Kraft Inc. as well as many others.

 Local teachers, museums and members of the community are encouraged to join the NUANCE family through open house visits, demonstrations and presentations on how nanotechnology affects our daily lives.
 To schedule a tour for your group, please contact us.

 If you have further questions, specific to a particular EPIC instrument, please contact the following: